ProjectProRepo/Data-Mining-Projects/Twitter Sentiment Analysis/README.md

 This project demonstrates how to perform **Sentiment Analysis on Twitter data** to understand public opinion about a product or brand.
 The system applies **data mining techniques** and **text classification models** to categorize tweets as **Positive, Negative, or Neutral**.

+👉 For the **complete industry-grade solution with code and explanation**, visit:  [ProjectPro: Ecommerce product reviews - Pairwise ranking and sentiment analysis](https://www.projectpro.io/project-use-case/ecommerce-product-reviews-ranking-sentiment-analysis)

 ---

 ## Project Objectives